Brandon Lee: Martial arts and philosophy

-Lee was trained from a young age by his father Bruce in martial arts.
+Lee was trained from a young age by his father Bruce Lee in martial arts.
 During this time, martial artist Bob Wall, a friend and collaborator of Bruce, observed that Lee hit with power and had good footwork.
 At age eight, after his father's death, Bruce's disciple Dan Inosanto trained Lee.
 According to Jeff Imada who at the time was helping with children's classes at Inosanto's Kali Institute, the fact that he was the son of one of its founders was kept quiet; Lee had difficulty focusing due to seeing his father's photos taking so much space in his studio.
 Imada said Lee stopped training in his mid-teens to play soccer.
 Richard Bustillo also trained Lee during his teens and said that Lee worked hard and was always respectful.
 Lee said that with his training Arnis with Inosanto he specialized in both Kali and Escrima and lasted three to four years.

 In 1986, Lee said that he was training in Yee Chuan Tao, a relaxation-based martial art, with a trainer named Mike Vendrell.
 Lee said that it consisted of exercises such as slow sparring, Chi sao practice; they also worked on a wooden dummy, as well as Vendrell swinging a staff at him while he would duck or jump over.
 He said later that the exercise helped him be less tense.

 Also in the 1980s, Lee returned to Dan Inosanto's Academy.
 Lee said he did a few amateur fights but did not seek to compete in tournaments.
 He would bring a camera to Inosanto's studio, both would choreograph fights for Lee's films and would allow him to see how various moves played out on screen.
 During this time, Lee also trained in weapon-based martial arts such as Eskrima and Silat.
 In 1991, Lee was certified by the Thai Boxing Association.
 While his main goal was dramatic acting, he credited his skill in martial arts to have helped him to get roles that require it.

 During the filming of The Crow, Lee said he did cardiovascular exercises to the point of exhaustion using a jump rope, running, riding a LifeCycle, or using a StairMaster, after which he would train at Inosanto's academy where he took Muay Thai classes.

 According to Lee's mother, years prior to his death Lee became consumed with his father's written philosophy, taking lengthy notes.
 When asked which martial arts he practiced, he responded:

 In August 1992, Bruce Lee biographer John Little asked Brandon Lee what his philosophy in life was, and he replied, "Eat—or die!"
 Brandon later spoke of the martial arts and self-knowledge: